zjzshyq/Pixiv_Top_data_scraper/README.md

 ## Scrapy
 The scripts are in the file of scrapy/users/users/spiders.
 Using command line to run the script.
-1. Type command line: 'scrapy crawl main -O links.csv' to get the links
+1. Type command line: 'scrapy crawl main -O links.csv' to get the links.
-2. Type command line: 'scrapy crawl pageParser -O links.csv' to get the data
+2. Type command line: 'scrapy crawl pageParser -O links.csv' to get the meta-data in pages.

 ## Selenium
 The script is in the file of selenium.
 Running ai_top.py can get the data we need.